🍪 By using this website, you agree to our privacy policy

 1) Google Search Console

-Google Search Console provides backlink data straight from Google.
-It provides a ton of useful insight, including:
+Google Search Console gives you backlink data straight from Google.
+It provides plenty of useful insights, including:

 This makes it difficult to assess link quality and spot problems or opportunities using Search Console alone.